 4. Website Speed

-To optimize Magento websites, besides from choosing a fast web hosting, you need to implement a CDN (Content Delivery Network), utilize caching, enable flat categories and flat products, enable Magento compilation, clean up Magento database and logs, perform specific MySQL configurations, update indexes, install PHP accelerators, among other optimization tricks you will need to pull.
+Also important: cleaning up Magento database and logs, perform specific MySQL configurations, update indexes, install PHP accelerators, among other optimization tricks you will need to pull.

-There are three things to take into consideration though.
+There are three things to take into consideration, though.

-To the point of this article, when considering any of these extensions as a must-have feature understand if they are worth the complications and headaches of going through the points above.
+To the point of this article, when considering any of these extensions as a must-have feature, understand if they are worth the complications and headaches of going through the points above.
 This takes us back to the introduction part – really identifying the value for the business.

-This is the most sensitive point of all and that’s why I left it to the end.
+This is the most sensitive point of all, and that’s why I left it to the end.

 Comparing apples to apples